Klaim/cpp-proposals/PXXXX Class Namespace.rst

 #. ``class namespace <name>``
 #. ``namespace <classname>``
 #.
+Introduction of a new contextual keyword, e.g. ``class <name> implementation``.
-Introduction of a new keyword.
+#.
+Introduction of a new (global) keyword.

 The author considers #1 to be equally as good as the suggested syntax. #2 is nearly as good, although it risks confusion, as the reader must know a priori if the named scope is a class.
-The #2 syntax would only introduce a class name scope if the identifier following the ``namespace`` keyword is an already declared class-type. #3 has the advantage of maximum possible clarity, but introducing new keywords without breaking existing code is always tricky.
+The #2 syntax would only introduce a class name scope if the identifier following the ``namespace`` keyword is an already declared class-type. #3 is of similar quality to #2; it lacks the ambiguity problem, but the indication that "something is different" occurs later, and it does require a new (albeit contextual) keyword. #4 has the advantage of maximum possible clarity, but introducing new keywords without breaking existing code is always tricky.
 Additionally, the author was unable to come up with any ideas for new keywords that seemed a significant improvement over the other suggestions.

 Possible Additions